openhab/org.openhab.binding.zwave/doc/mcohome/mh10pm25wawd_0_0.md

 ### Parameter 255: Factory Setting

 85 (0x55) to restore factory setting
-Parameters will be set back to default values, association groups deleted.
+<p&gtParameters will be set back to default values, association groups deleted.</p&gt
 The following option values may be configured -:

 | Value  | Description |